viviczhou/Conversion-Rate/README.md

-# Predict The Conversion Rate
+# Predict The Conversion Rate Based on Users' Characteristic

 ## Project Introduction